model-checking/rust-lean-models/README.md

 ## rust-lean-models

-Lean models of various Rust libraries to facilitate Lean-based verification of Rust programs.
+Lean models of various functions from Rust libraries to facilitate Lean-based verification of Rust programs.

 ## Description
-The library defines equivalent Lean versions of functions from the Rust standard library.
 This library is intended to be used for verifying Rust programs via Lean.
+It defines equivalent Lean versions of functions from the Rust standard library.

-The Lean implementation is based on the description of the Rust functions, which are published at https://doc.rust-lang.org/std.
+The Lean definitions are based on the description of the Rust functions, which is published at https://doc.rust-lang.org/std.

 The library includes:
-- Definitions of functions equivalent to those from the Rust standard library
+- Definitions of Lean functions equivalent to those from the Rust standard library
 - Proofs that these definitions are consistent with the description of the Rust functions
 - Supporting lemmas and theorems for proof construction